intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 pattern as software.
 Yet because we need to pass back the entire state vector, not knowing the actual value of `way` at generation time, we need to fully process each element of the vector with the `way` in the algorithm.
-That can be seen most clearly in the upper and lower recursions (lines 13 and 14) where we must invoke the recursive routine for both directions so that the `way` signal is generated into both sides of the tree at each node to be compared appropriately in hardware since it is a dynamic signal that changes after hardware generation.
+That can be seen most clearly in the lower and upper recursions (lines 13 and 14) where we must invoke the recursive routine for both directions.
+That the `way` signal is available at each node to be compared appropriately in hardware since `way` is a dynamic signal, not a fixed value, that changes after hardware generation.
 Remember in software we knew the value of `way` so we could just return the left or right portion unprocessed.